dennistruemper/svelm/presentation/svelm.md

 # Svelm

-Was in bei elm gelernt habe und in sevelte weiter nutzen möchte.
+Was in bei elm gelernt habe und in svelte weiter nutzen möchte.

 ---